Ford invests $500M in Rivian, will build an EV on Rivian's platform

-Rivian has so far shown theand , which the automaker hopes to put into production from fall 2020.
+Rivian has so far shown the R1T electric pickup truck and R1S electric SUV, which the automaker hopes to put into production from fall 2020.
 Both models are built on the company's platform, which looks like a big skateboard and houses the vehicles' batteries, motors and all control electronics, allowing for different types of vehicle bodies to be mounted on top.

 Ford didn't say what type of vehicle it plans to build with Rivian's platform, noting only that the new model will be in addition to Ford's existing EV plans.
-The automaker has announced an electric cars.and an -- both of which are already under development.
+The automaker has announced an electric crossover due in 2020 and an all-electric F-150 pickup truck -- both of which are already under development.
 For its part, Ford previously announced plans to invest $11 billion in developing its range of

 "Ford has a long-standing commitment to sustainability, with [executive chairman] Bill Ford being one of the industry's earliest advocates, and we are excited to use our technology to get more electric vehicles on the road," Rivian founder and CEO RJ Scaringe said in a statement.

 Rivian has its headquarters in Plymouth, Michigan, with other engineering facilities in California.
-The company purchased a 2.6-million square-foot, which it is refitting to manufacture its R1S and R1T models.
+The company purchased a 2.6-million square-foot former Mitsubishi plant in Normal, Illinois, which it is refitting to manufacture its R1S and R1T models.

 The Rivian R1T might be the electric pickup truck of tomorrow